MozeBaltyk/Rkub/README.md

 ansible-playbook mozebaltyk.rkub.install.yml       # All arguments below are not mandatory -e domain="example.com"                            # By default take the host domain from master server -e "method=tarball"                                # Method for install, value possible "tarball" or "rpm" (default value "tarball")
--e "cni=canal"                                     # CNI for RKE2 cluster, value possible "canal" or "cilium" (default value "canal")
+-e "cni=canal"                                     # CNI for RKE2 cluster, value possible "canal" or "cilium" or "none" (default value "canal")
 -e "airgap=true"                                   # if servers have internet access then set airgap to false (default value "true")
   -e "stable=false"                                # if airgap false then choose btw Stable channels or version from this collection. (default value "false")
 -u admin -Kk                                       # Other Ansible Arguments (like -vvv)